 Your domain name can be anything, but you want to keep it simple and close to the purpose of the blog site.
 For example, if the blog is meant to promote your restaurant called Hot Mama, you might want to choose hotmamaeats.com as a domain name for the blog.

 You can also use keywords to name your blog.
 For example, if your blog focuses on spicy food, you can choose spicyfoodrecipes.com as the domain name.

 It would be best to prepare variations of your preferred domain name in case your first choice is already taken.
 You can check the availability of your preferred domain name on domain and hosting providers such as Godaddy.com.
-Take note that a .com domain will cost you $5.17 for the first year and $20.17/year for succeeding years.

 Step 3: Choose Your Hosting Service